fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 In order to render maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files follow the steps below:

+> If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
+Read more on this here.

+### Step 2

 [Download](https://www.fusioncharts.com/asp-net-charts/) the FusionCharts JSP wrapper.
 Then follow the steps given below:
 *  Unzip the archive and move its contents to the `"/jsp-wrapper-master/src/java/fusioncharts/"` to get the `"FusionCharts.java"` main class file.
 * Include `"FusionCharts.java"` in your project.

-> If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
-Read more on this here.

 ## Themes